awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 1. On the **Create New** window, choose **Environment**\.

-1. On the **MANAGE ENVIRONMENTS** window, for **Environment Name**, type **Amazon Pinpoint \- *Region Name***\.
+1. On the **MANAGE ENVIRONMENTS** window, for **Environment Name**, enter **Amazon Pinpoint \- *Region Name***\.
 Replace *Region Name* with one of the following values:
    + US East \(N\.
 Virginia\)
    + US West \(Oregon\)
+   + Asia Pacific \(Mumbai\)
+   + Asia Pacific \(Sydney\)
    + EU \(Frankfurt\)
    + EU \(Ireland\)

-1. Create five new variables: `endpoint`, `region`, `accountId`, `accessKey`, and `secretAccessKey`\.
+1. Create six new variables: `endpoint`, `region`, `serviceName`, `accountId`, `accessKey`, and `secretAccessKey`\.
 Use the following table to determine which value to enter in the **Initial Value** column for each variable\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/tutorials-using-postman-configuration.html)

-   After you create all three variables, the **MANAGE ENVIRONMENTS** window resembles the example shown in the following image\.
+   After you create these variables, the **MANAGE ENVIRONMENTS** window resembles the example shown in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_2.1_4.png)

    When you finish, choose **Add**\.
 **Important**
+The access keys shown in the preceding image are fictitious\.
+Never share your IAM access keys with others\.
-Postman includes features that allow you to share and export environments\.
+Postman includes features that enable you to share and export environments\.
 If you use these features, be careful to not share your access key ID and secret access key with anybody who shouldn't have access to these credentials\.
-Rather than create your IAM user credentials as environment variables, as shown in the preceding steps, you can also create them as global variables\.
-For more information about creating global variables, see [Manage globals](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_globals/) on the Postman Learning Center website\.
+For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 1. \(Optional\) Repeat steps 1–4 for each additional environment that you want to create\.
 **Tip**